ed-biz23/PS4-500-Million-Monitor/README.md

 To add new links, just add the url on newline in links.txt (make sure there's no empty newline space)

 # Updated
 Add your gmail email and password inside main.py
+If any issue with gmail security, please follow this https://support.google.com/accounts/answer/6009563

 ```
 email = 'your@gmail.com'
 password = 'yourpassword'